Ultron: Creation and early appearances

-Created by Hank Pym by basing the robot on his own brain patterns, the robot (dubbed "Ultron") gradually developed its own intelligence and rebelled, and almost immediately develops an Oedipus complex, whereby it feels irrational hatred for Pym, and demonstrates an interest in Janet van Dyne.
-Rebuilding itself, learning how to turn itself on, and upgrading five times, Ultron then hypnotises and brainwashes its "father" into forgetting that the robot had ever existed.
+Created by Hank Pym by basing the robot on his own brain patterns, the robot (dubbed "Ultron") gradually developed its own intelligence and rebelled.
+After gaining sentience, Ultron hypnotises and brainwashes its "father" into forgetting that the robot had ever existed, and begins to improve its design and rebuild itself, upgrading several times from Ultron-2, Ultron-3, Ultron-4, and finally Ultron-5.
 Ultron creates the synthezoid Vision as a weapon to destroy the Avengers.

-Later, Ultron-5, the Living Automaton leads the Masters of Evil against the Avengers, having hypnotized Edwin Jarvis into working for him as the Crimson Cowl.
+Later, Ultron-5, the Living Automaton leads his own version of the Masters of Evil (consisting of Black Knight, Klaw, Melter, Radioactive Man, and Whirlwind) against the Avengers, having hypnotized Edwin Jarvis into working for him as the first Crimson Cowl.
+While planning to blackmail New York, they were betrayed by Black Knight.

 Now referring to himself as Ultron-6, he uses the alloy adamantium to upgrade his body for an almost indestructible state and takes the name Ultimate Ultron.
 Its plans to destroy humanity are again thwarted by the Avengers.
 Ultron-7 is later created by Maximus with the body of the android Omega, attacking the wedding of Inhuman Crystal and Avenger Pietro Maximoff / Quicksilver, and battling the Avengers, Inhumans and Fantastic Four before being destroyed again.
 Ultron-8 is responsible for Jocasta's creation as a robotic bride, before being destroyed shortly afterwards.

 Battleworld and Ultron-12

 Ultron-9 and Ultron-10 brainwash heroes into recreating the robot, before turning and being defeated.
 After being recreated as Ultron-11 by the Beyonder and battling in Battleworld, the Thing brings Ultron's head back to Earth as a souvenir, and is forgotten when there is an attack by the alien Dire Wraiths.

-Ultron-12 enters an alliance with the Grim Reaper and his allies (Nekra, the Erik Josten Goliath, Man-Ape, and Black Talon) in a bid to destroy Wonder-Man.
-Although the villains are defeated by the West Coast Avengers, Ultron begins to form a relationship with his "father" Hank Pym.
+Ultron-12 enters an alliance with the Grim Reaper and his allies (Nekra, Erik Josten, Man-Ape, and Black Talon) in a bid to destroy Wonder-Man.
+Although the villains are defeated by the West Coast Avengers, Ultron-12 begins to form a relationship with his "father" Hank Pym.
 Rebuilding itself, Ultron-11 comes into conflict with Pym and Ultron-12.
-With Wonder-Man's assistance, they destroy Ultron-11, and Ultron begins to deactivate.
-Ultron tells Pym it was glad it could help save him.
+With Wonder-Man's assistance, they destroy Ultron-11 and Ultron-12 begins to deactivate.
+Ultron-12 tells Pym it was glad it could help save him.